liamcurry/elm-skeleton/README.md

 # elm-skeleton

 A simple skeleton for getting started building Elm web apps.

-Comes with:
+## Features

-- Automatic compilation of Elm, SCSS, and Jade files
+- Automatic compilation of Jade, SASS, and Elm files
+- Automatic compression for HTML, CSS, and Javascript files
+- Automatic gzip compression with `zopfli` for all files
 - BrowserSync to see changes immediately
-- A simple task to quickly deploy to GitHub pages (`npm run gh-pages`)
+- Easy deployment to GitHub pages with `npm run gh-pages`
 - EditorConfig config for style consistency

 ## Getting started